Bernie Sanders raises $18 million as Democrats' money primary kicks off

 But those were the days when contribution bundlers were king and candidates spent their days shuffling from one fancy fundraiser to another, sometimes packing in two or three a day.
 Some of that still happens today, but it's largely fallen out of favor as candidates look to prove grassroots strength by raising money online from a large number of people.

-It's also tough to compare candidates hauls head-to-head since they entered the race at different times, giving some more time to raise money.
+It's also tough to compare candidates' hauls head-to-head since they entered the race at different times, giving some of them more time to raise money.
 Comparing candidates' dollars-per-day rate can be a better apples-to-apples comparison.

 Harris entered the race relatively early, in January, raising $171,428 per day since then.
-Buttigieg formed his exploratory around the same time and took in $102,941 per day.
-Sanders, meanwhile, announced about a month after both of them, giving him a $443,902 per day rate.
+Buttigieg formed his exploratory committee around the same time and took in $102,941 per day.
+Sanders, meanwhile, announced about a month after both of them, giving him a $443,902-per-day rate.

 Sanders has the highest expectations of any candidate, since he has run nationally before and proved the prowess of his massive email fundraising list in 2016.